GreatDevelopers/gd_workshops/frappe_pagebuilder/Frappe_pagebuilder.md

 - **Add Space on Bottom:** If checked, it will add a decent amount of space below the section.
 - **Add Gray Background:** If checked, it will add a gray background to the section.
 - **Hide Block:** If checked, it will hide the section block.
-- **CSS Class:** Add any CSS class and style it in the CSS field in the Style section.

   ![Section Options](./images/web_page_edit.png)